 Growing lush shrubbery, colorful flowers, and hardy trees with pendulous branches?
 Allow the greenery to take center stage and buy a few weather-resistant, outdoor-safe furniture pieces to place under the tree canopy or along the garden path.
 Something as simple as a Classic Adirondack Oversized Curveback Adirondack 5-Piece Casual Set may be all you need, or a Chippendale Glider to provide a place to rest in between gardening sessions.

 Can’t decide what furniture pieces will embody your sense of style while making the most of your small outdoor space?
-Find out more about furnishing your outdoor space with a modern aesthetic.
+Visit our Get Inspired page for ideas and motivation.

 Complete your small outdoor space with our handy selection of outdoor furniture for small spaces.
 What layout did you go with for your backyard, balcony, or porch?
 Let us know in the comments!